Martha Speaks (TV series): Production

 The series was executive-produced by WGBH employee Carol Greenwald (who first contacted Meddaugh during production of the PBS series Arthur) and developed for television by Emmy Award-winning writer Kenneth "Ken" Scarborough (the head writer for shows such as Arthur and Doug).
 Among other writers and screenwriters were Joe Fallon, Peter Hirsch, Kathy Waugh, Raye Lankford, Pippin Parker, Ron Holsey, Jessica Carleton, Matt Steinglass and Dietrich Smith.
 Canadian composers Daniel Ingram and Harold Foxton Beckett composed the music for both the series and the theme song, while Ken Scarborough wrote the lyrics for and Robert Wilson performed the latter.

 The series was produced in Vancouver by DHX Media Vancouver (formerly Studio B Productions) using Flash.
 Meddaugh, the author of the book, was involved in the series and oversaw the production: despite some concerns over what would the way word definitions be incorporated into a television series, she was satisfied they didn't interrupt the plot's flowing concept.

 Actor Jon Hamm along with then-girlfriend Jennifer Westfeldt and their German Shepherd mix Cora were animated into cartoon versions of themselves for an episode as guest stars.

 Format

 In each episode, short animated segments related to the main parts are presented in three occasions: one between the opening theme and the first part; another one between two parts; and the other between the second part and the closing credits.
 However, those short segments are excluded from versions outside the United States and Canada.

 Broadcast

 Martha Speaks debuted on PBS Kids on September 1, 2008, and ended on November 18, 2014, with reruns continuing until October 2, 2022.
+Select local stations continued to broadcast reruns until November 17, 2025.

 The series also aired on TVOKids in Canada, on Discovery Kids in Latin America, on Disney Junior in the Netherlands, on CBBC in the United Kingdom and on Nick Jr. in Australia and New Zealand.